Nyandisk/seekpoint/README.md

 ## Compiling or something
-- ngl i have no clue just compile it on x64 release vs2022
+- ngl i have no clue just compile it on x64 release in vs2022